vanessakovalsky/terraform-training/azure/en-exercice-1-configure-provider.md

 ```
 @TOCOPY
 ```
-* Check now via kubectl that your deployment and your service are well created
+* Check now via Azure portal than your virtual machine is launched, and you can access it with your ssh key.
-* Then launch minikube tunnel and access your web page on the address provided by minikube (if necessary to retrieve the URL: `minikube service terraform-example-svc -n vanessakovalsky --url` )

 ## Delete resource
 * The exercises being finished, we are going to delete the resources with the command